 - The company must be a cooperative, that is every member has the same amount of votes.
 So a member with a bigger financial stake does not have more votes.
 (In addition: For cooperatives in other fields of company activity still only the 3‑groups-co-determination is used.)

-A big company must have at least 100,000 members.
+A big company must have more than 100,000 members.
 Or in more detail:

 big companies medium-sized companies members more than 100,000 10,000 - 100,000 employees more than 1000 100 - 1000 financial values over A 1/10 A to A

 - The central task of the company must be communication of information and forming of opinions.